 There is no ONE method for success, just time available, dance subject genre offered, location accessibility, and can your published schedule meet a working parents’ needs.
 How many parents perceive dance for PK-2, and not through high school?
 How many parents are looking for activities in seasons, fall, winter, spring as a sport?
 How are you going to meet their needs and stay financially afloat?
 How many parents will now work remotely post COVID, permanently, and move from the district?
 How many will relocate to the district?
 Food for thought.

-Need more information and direction on how to plan in our COVID world?
+Need more information and direction on how to plan in our post-COVID “new normal”?

 Join Our Weekly E-News HERE